 Plugins behaving badly?

-Options and Settings
+There are Options and Settings that may help

 - Spiking CPU meter, crashes, no sound, rendering quality, rendering sync (timing), loop-playback issues: